yctercero/iOS-Timer/README.md

 # iOS-Timer
-iOS timer - first iOS app created
+Playing around with some Swift - first iOS app created.